GoogleCloudPlatform/k8s-multicluster-ingress/examples/zone-printer/README.md

 > **Note:**: If you don't already have Kubernetes cluster on GCP, skip to the next subsection on [creating new clusters](#creating-new-clusters).

+`kubemci` requires Kubernetes clusters that are v1.8.1 or newer.
+Please ensure that all the clusters you are using in this tutorial satisfy the minimum version requirement.
+You can check your cluster version using the `kubectl version` command.

 If you already have clusters with their credentials in your local kubeconfig (`$HOME/.kube/config` by default) file, you need to ensure that you either only have clusters you are going to use for this